cobwebos/docs/articles/azure-stack/azure-stack-cli-admin.md

 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: article
-ms.date: 08/29/2017
+ms.date: 09/25/2017
 ms.author: sngun
 ms.translationtype: HT
-ms.sourcegitcommit: 1c730c65194e169121e3ad1d1423963ee3ced8da
+ms.sourcegitcommit: c3a2462b4ce4e1410a670624bcbcec26fd51b811
-ms.openlocfilehash: 2f7615e0f0928f4ef70f98b7e2b2dce823621314
+ms.openlocfilehash: d184bb9edbe2542d7321d8b9ccc5d23f2401f8d5
 ms.contentlocale: zh-cn
-ms.lasthandoff: 08/30/2017
+ms.lasthandoff: 09/25/2017

 ---
-# <a name="enable-cli-for-azure-stack-users"></a>Enable CLI for Azure Stack users
+# <a name="enable-azure-cli-for-azure-stack-users"></a>Enable Azure CLI for Azure Stack users

+*Applies to: Azure Stack integrated systems and Azure Stack Development Kit*

 There aren't any Azure Stack operator specific tasks that you can perform by using CLI.
 But before users can manage resources through CLI, Azure Stack operators must provide them with the following:

-* **The Azure Stack CA root certificate** - The root certificate is required if your users are using CLI from a workstation outside the Azure Stack development kit.
+* **The Azure Stack CA root certificate** is required if your users are using CLI from a workstation outside the Azure Stack development kit.

-* **The virtual machine aliases endpoint** - This endpoint is required to create virtual machines by using CLI.
+* **The virtual machine aliases endpoint** provides an alias, like "UbuntuLTS" or "Win2012Datacenter", that references an image publisher, offer, SKU, and version as a single parameter when deploying VMs.

 The following sections describe how to get these values.